4 min read

 Why exercise at all?

-Resuming exercise after a brain injury.
+Resuming exercise after a brain injury

 Where to start?

 I needed to overcome my fear of another injury as well as the dizziness, vertigo, imbalance and hallucinations.
-This meant finding exercises which would minimise the risk of another head injury, would push my much reduced fitness levels without being over taxing and was entertaining enough to distract from the anxiety of simply moving at all.
+This meant finding exercises which would:

-The starting point was Tai Chi, a series of slow, repeated movements of the arms and legs which had no physical contact with anyone else.
-The GP had recommended it to help with the dizziness, but the biggest initial effect was on my spatial awareness.
 I stopped walking into things and no longer banged into door frames or cupboards.
-It seemed that the repetitive exercises ‘taught’ my brain where the arms and legs were so I could unconsciously account for them while walking round.
-That was only my impression, and there is some evidence that practising Tai Chi reduces the number of falls in the elderly and frail, though more research is needed.
-3
+It seemed that the repetitive exercises ‘taught’ my brain where the arms and legs were so I could unconsciously account for them while walking around.
+This is supported by evidence that practising Tai Chi reduces the number of falls.

 After six months of daily practice, I was ready for a bigger challenge.
 The local community centre has held yoga classes for years.
 And for years I would walk past thinking, ‘must get there one day’.
 So one day, I did.
 The relevant principles are similar to Tai Chi.
 The body is guided through a series of repetitive movements, only at a more challenging level.

-In the first class I could barely keep up.
+In the first class, I could barely keep up.
 Everything was new, the instructions, the poses, the protests from muscles which hadn’t been used in months.
 But I left exhausted and exhilarated.
 It was fun!
 I signed up for a beginners class that week and slowly but surely worked to become stronger and more flexible.
 I still remember the joy of my first side-arm plank.

 Exercise and brain injury rehabilitation